ClickCease

 Key Takeaways: Can You Sell a House with a Mortgage in Ohio?

-You don’t have to wait until your mortgage is paid off to sell your house.
+You don’t have to wait until your mortgage is paid to sell your house.
 Many Ohio homeowners sell every year while still owing money on their loans.

 Note, however, that you need to understand your equity situation and choose a selling strategy that matches your timeline.
 If traditional selling methods don’t fit your needs, Blad Boys Buy Homes has creative solutions.
-We can help you structure deals that work around your mortgage situation while potentially providing you with better long-term returns than a standard cash sale.
+We can help you structure deals that work around your mortgage situation while potentially providing better long-term returns than a standard cash sale.
 Call us now at (937) 404-6614 or fill out the form below.